CS5610-SP2023-Group6/smishing-smasher-web-app/README.md

 ## Pages

 ### Home
-Show trending message(accoding to users endorsements, may show a map with red dots/show common scams accoring to their geographic locations/)
+Show index message(accoding to users endorsements, may show a map with red dots/show common scams accoring to their geographic locations/)
 Search bar: either through phone number or content of the message

 ### Login